 More on Education

-Washington, D.C. – Congresswoman Frederica S. Wilson released the following statement in response to President Trump’s visit to Florida to promote school choice and voucher programs:
+Washington, D.C. – Congresswoman Frederica S. Wilson issued the following statement in response to the White House budget:

 “The Trump budget is an all-out assault on the poor.
 Once again, the administration has prioritized the needs of the rich over the poor.